+WARNING

-WARNING If the manipulator or an external axis hits an obstruction or a mechanical end stop or axis range limitation, this can result in material damage to the industrial robot.
-The manipulator must be taken out of operation and KUKA Roboter GmbH must be consulted before it is put back into operation (>>> 8 "KUKA Service" Page 69).
+If the manipulator or an external axis hits an obstruction or a mechanical end stop or axis range limitation, the manipulator can no longer be operated safely.
+The manipulator must be taken out of operation and KUKA Roboter GmbH must be consulted before it is put back into operation (>>> 8 "KUKA Service" Page 57).